MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VMGpuPartitionAdapter.md

 Get-VMGpuPartitionAdapter -VM $testvm
 ```

-Displays the GPU information assigned to a VM object
+Displays the GPU information assigned to a VM object.

 ## PARAMETERS

 ### -AdapterId
-A VM's GPU partition identification number used to display the GPU information assigned to a VM
+This is a VM's GPU partition identification number used to display the GPU information assigned to a VM.

 ```yaml
 Type: String